MP for East Ham

 Minister of State (Department for Work and Pensions)

-Sir Stephen Timms is the Labour MP for East Ham, first elected in 1994.
-He currently serves as Minister of State for the Department for Work and Pensions (since July 2024) and has a long parliamentary career with extensive experience on key committees including Work and Pensions, Education, and liaison and ecclesiastical oversight.
+Sir Stephen Timms is the Labour and Co-operative MP for East Ham, first elected in 1994.
+He currently serves as Minister of State for the Department for Work and Pensions, bringing decades of parliamentary experience including time on the Work and Pensions Committee and other Commons committees.

 Generated 21 February 2026